declann/framework/docs/config.md

 An HTML fragment to add to the footer.
 Defaults to “Built with Observable.”

+head, header and footer can be specified as strings, or as functions that receive the page’s meta data (path, title and front matter values) as the first argument, and return a string.

 ## scripts

 Additional scripts to add to the head, such as for analytics.
 Unlike the **head** option, this allows you to reference a local script in the source root.